devconcept/multer-gridfs-storage/README.md

 #### gfs

-Type: **Object**
+Type: **Object** or **Promise**

 Required if [`url`][url-option] option is not present

-The [gridfs-stream](https://github.com/aheckmann/gridfs-stream/) instance to use.
+The [gridfs-stream](https://github.com/aheckmann/gridfs-stream/) instance to use or a promise that resolves with the instance.

-If this option is provided files are stored using this stream.
-The connection should be open or the module might fail to store incoming files since no connection test is made.
-This option is useful when you have an existing GridFS object and want to reuse it to upload your files.
+If this option is provided, files are stored using this stream.
+This is useful when you have an existing GridFS object and want to reuse it to upload your files.

 Example: